Sónar: Sónar around the world

 Since making its first international foray to London in 2002, Sónar has expanded its presence globally, having hosted eponymous events in 65 cities worldwide and across 4 continents.
 All Sónar events reflect the wider mission of creating a dialogue between the local and international scene in each territory, and feature a strong creative technological component.

-To date, these locations include Chicago, Buenos Aires, São Paulo, Hamburg, Bogota, New York, Seoul, Rome, Cape Town, Copenhagen, Tokyo and Hong Kong.
+These locations have included: Chicago, Buenos Aires, São Paulo, Hamburg, Bogota, New York, Seoul, Rome, Cape Town, Copenhagen, Tokyo and Hong Kong.
 Sónar+D has also expanded its international program in recent years, forming part of the program in São Paulo (2015) Santiago de Chile (2015), Buenos Aires (2015), Reykjavik (2015), Bogota (2015, 2016, 2017, 2018), Hong Kong (2017) and Istanbul (2017).

-As of 2018, Sónar hosts yearly events in 6 cities, with a combined yearly attendance of 30,000.
+In 2018, Sónar hosted yearly events in 6 cities, with a combined yearly attendance of 30,000..

+In 2025, Sónar festivals will be held in Barcelona, Lisbon and Instanbul.

 Sónar Reykjavik

 Sónar Reykjavik takes place across four stages in the HARPA concert hall.
 Notable acts to have played include Skrillex, Underworld, Danny Brown, Fatboy Slim, Gus Gus, Kiasmos and Paul Kalkbrenner.